mattsouth/vagrant-ldap-repl/README.md

 vagrant-ldap-repl
 ============

-Provision multiple Ubuntu 14.04 VirtualBox VMs with mirror replicated openldap directory in a hub and spoke configuration, i.e. hub <-> node{1,2}
+Provision multiple Ubuntu 14.04 VirtualBox VMs with a replicated (mirrored with encryption) openldap directory in a hub and spoke configuration, i.e. hub <-> node{1,2}

 ### Dependencies: